-1.)
-Graduate students in their last semester and taking only dissertation hours may register for 3 credit hours.

-2.)
-Clinical graduate students engaged in full-time internships may register for 3 credit hours during their year of internship.
+- 1.)
+Graduate students in their last semester and taking only dissertation hours may register for 3 credit hours. - 2.)
+Clinical graduate students engaged in full-time internships may register for 3 credit hours during their year of internship. - 3.)

-3.)
 Industrial/Organizational graduate students engaged in full-time practicums may register for 6 credit hours (PSYC 7392 and 7393) during the semester of the practicum.

-This does NOT apply to I/O students who do their practicum part-time over the course of one year.

-Note that once students enroll for dissertation hours, they must continuously do so.
-As such, if students have begun to register for dissertation hours prior to their internship/practicum, they will be required to enroll for 3 dissertation hours in addition to the internship/practicum hours.
+This does NOT apply to I/O students who do their practicum part-time over the course of one year. - Note that once students enroll for dissertation hours, they must continuously do so.
+As such, if students have begun to register for dissertation hours prior to their internship/practicum, they will be required to enroll in dissertation hours in addition to the internship/practicum hours. - 4.)

-4.)
 Other unusual circumstances.
-These circumstances should be detailed in a memo directed to the department chairman from the appropriate program director.
+These circumstances should be detailed in a memo directed to the department chair from the appropriate program director.

-August 2016 Addendum: 3 credit hours of Philosophy of Science (PSYC 6301, History and Systems) is no longer required by all programs.
-As of Fall 2018, it is only required by the Clinical Program.